Notes for the 5th-Edition

 (Dragonborn) "race" in this campaign setting, but some unique instances of these ("freaks" or

-outcasts) might exist.
+outcasts) can exist.
 The most common/numerous people living on the surface of TheWorld are humans,

 who breed and mature quickly, but they are also relatively short-lived.
 Because of this, humans tend